electrobutterfly/code-snippets-and-scripts/wpdb-geodatabase-processor/README.md

 nvm use 18
 ```

+****

 ## Usage file-inspector.js

 You should run this first.
 The script will take a while to execute.
 You can configure html or console output but html output
 will be much more extensive.
 This will give you a rough idea what to expect in the geojson files.
-Go and grab a coffee, it will take a while.
+Go and grab a coffee, **it will take a while**.
 When finished, the script launches a webserver which can be accessed through your browser at [http://localhost:8081](http://localhost:8081).
 Press Ctrl+C to stop the server.